- J.D., Yale Law School, 1971

 Prior to entering teaching, he practiced law with Cleary, Gottlieb, Steen & Hamilton.
 One of his areas of practice was international lending to Latin America, which led him to spend time in Brazil.
 Fox uses such experience to help students understand the variety of considerations that go into designing workable vehicles for the international transfer of capital.

-His academic interests include corporate and securities law, capital markets regulation, law and economics, international securities regulation, and comparative corporate law.
-Fox's articles have appeared in the Duke Law Review, Business Lawyer, Stanford Law Review, Columbia Law Review, and the New York University Law Review.
-He is also the author of Finance and Industrial Performance in a Dynamic Economy, 1987, and The Signature of Power: Buildings, Communication and Policy, (with H. Lasswell), 1979.
+His research interests include corporate and securities law, capital markets regulation, law and economics, international securities regulation, and comparative corporate law.
+Fox's articles have appeared in the Duke Law Review, Business Lawyer, Stanford Law Review, Columbia Law Review, Michigan Law Review, and the New York University Law Review.
+He is also the author of The New Stock Market: Law, Economics, and Policy, 2019 (with Lawrence Glosten & Gabriel Rauterberg), Corporate Governance Lessons From Transitional Economies, 2006 (co-edited with Michael Heller), Finance and Industrial Performance in a Dynamic Economy, 1987, and The Signature of Power: Buildings, Communication and Policy, (with H. Lasswell), 1979.

 Fox practiced law with the New York City firm of Cleary, Gottlieb, Steen & Hamilton and taught at Yale University, Fordham Law School, and Indiana University Law School in Bloomington.
-He served as a University of Michigan Law School faculty member in 1988.
+He served as a University of Michigan Law School faculty member from 1988 to 2003.
 He is a member of the Council on Foreign Relations and past chair of the business association's section of the American Law School’s Association.

 In addition to earning a Ph.D. at Yale, Fox also has a J.D. from Yale Law School and is a graduate of Yale College.